How to Stay Motivated to Lose Weight

 “A weight-loss plan should enhance your life,” says Isaman.
 “You should feel capable, accomplished, and energized by your food and fitness plans.
 There might be hard choices to make, but they should not feel like a punishment.”

 So, how do you know if you haven’t picked the right weight-loss plan?
-Isaman outlined the following red flags to watch for:
+Isaman says to watch out for these red flags:

 - You’ve adopted an all-or-nothing mentality.

 - You stop socializing or isolate yourself.

 - You’re obsessed with tracking devices.

 - You’re frustrated to the point of anger, despair, or tears.